neondatabase/website/content/docs/quickstart/prisma.md

 ---
-title: Getting Started with Prisma
+title: Run a Prisma App
 ---

 Prisma is an open-source type-safe ORM for the javascript ecosystem.
 It consists of the following parts: